mounchiliu/IndividualProject/README.md

 ### July 29

-Have try HSV image to do template matching & template matching to track the object
+Have tried HSV image to do template matching & template matching to track the object

 **Notes**